 The NJDOE Guidance requires a Board Policy to address several elements outlined in the NJDOE Guidance.
-On July 29, 2020, the Board of Education adopted Board Policy 1648 - Restart and Recovery Plan that includes the policies required in the NJDOE Guidance.
-This policy is included later in the planning document.
+On July 29, 2020, the Board of Education considered Board Policy 1648 - Restart and Recovery Plan for first reading with a plan to adopt the policy on August 19, 2020 this policy includes all required elements found in the Road Back restart and Recovery Plan for Education (NJDOE, June 2020) [See Appendix C].